git-plm/gitplm/partnumbers.md

 - NNN: incrementing sequential number for each part.
 This gives this format flexibility.
-- VVVV: use to code variations of similar parts typically with the **same datasheet** (resistance, capacitance, regulator voltage, IC package, screw type, etc.).
+- VVVV: use to code variations of similar parts typically with the **same datasheet or family** (resistance, capacitance, regulator voltage, IC package, screw type, etc.).
 VVVV is also used to encode version and variations for manufactured parts or assemblies.

 This PN format can be used to track a wide range of items: